tinode/chat/tn-cli/README.md

  * `--login-cookie` direct the client to read the token from the cookie file generated during an earlier login.

 If multiple `login-XYZ` are provided, `login-cookie` is considered first, then `login-token` then `login-basic`.
 Authentication with token (and cookie) is much faster than with the username-password pair.

+## Crash on shutdown

+Python 3 sometimes crashes on shutdown with a message `Fatal Python error: PyImport_GetModuleDict: no module dictionary!`.
+That happens because it's buggy: https://bugs.python.org/issue26153